city_hall

 refrigerated truck

-The Office of Food Justice opened a Healthy Food Access through Cold Storage grant in September/October 2024 for funding to enable the storage and distribution of perishable food, including recovered and donated food.
+The Office of Food Justice is awarding Healthy Food Access through Cold Storage grants in fall 2024 to enable the storage and distribution of perishable food, including recovered and donated food.
 Cold storage has emerged as a lynchpin to increasing access to fresh foods, especially fruits and vegetables.
 Lack of refrigeration is a key roadblock to increasing access to recovered food that safely meets the health code and extends shelf life.
 Funding cold storage will help increase the volume of food that is eaten instead of wasted, will help reduce greenhouse gas emissions from food going to landfills or incinerated and will also better the availability of culturally relevant foods.
 The grant's purpose is to fund strategies that expand refrigeration and freezer space throughout the cold chain to ensure food is fresh, safe and available to residents.

 Back to top